-- Build requirements in the host context will propagate like any other requirement: - cpp_info: all information will be available in the deps_cpp_info["xxx"] object. - env_info: won't be propagated. - user_info: will be available using the deps_user_info["xxx"] object. - Build requirements in the build context will propagate all the env_info and Conan will also populate the environment variables DYLD_LIBRARY_PATH, LD_LIBRARY_PATH and PATH with the corresponding information from the cpp_info object.
-All this information will be available in the deps_env_info object.
+- Build requirements in the host context will propagate like any other requirement, all the cpp_info will be available in the deps_cpp_info["xxx"] object (env_info and user_info won't be propagated). - Build requirements in the build context will propagate all the env_info and Conan will also populate the environment variables DYLD_LIBRARY_PATH, LD_LIBRARY_PATH and PATH with the corresponding information from the cpp_info object.
+All these information will be available in the deps_cpp_info object.